The Department of History of The University of Memphis welcomes your interest in our graduate program. We offer

 and presenting academic papers, getting published, preparing the thesis and dissertation,

 and getting jobs.

-The Graduate Association for African-American History (GAAAH) sponsors an annual national graduate student conference in African-American history (MS Word) and other programs in African-American history.
+The Graduate Association for African-American History (GAAAH) sponsors an annual national graduate student conference in African-American history (pdf) and other programs in African-American history.

 Epsilon Nu Chapter of Phi Alpha Theta, the history honorary society, is very active on campus.
 It brings together undergraduates,